aalekseev/10-steps-security-pycon-ee-2020/slides/09-tools.md

 <!-- note
-I decided to split them into to because some of the tools can be hard to install and use on corporate PC, and there is tools that comes out of the box with Django.
+I decided to split them into to because some of the tools can be hard to install and use on some workspaces, and there is tools that comes out of the box with Django.
 -->

 ---